 If things didn't go to plan

-Alternatively there are plenty of other options you could go for – like a gap year, work or an apprenticeship – either instead of higher education, or just while you reapply for next year.
+- Look into other options – like a gap year, work or an apprenticeship – either instead of higher education, or just while you reapply for next year.

 Then if you’ve got a place